 Gypsy Moth Treatment and Control Options

-The best way to avoid gypsy moth damage is to keep your trees healthy.
-A strong and vigorous tree is better able to naturally resist attack and survive a gypsy moth infestation.
-SavATree's gypsy moth control methods including regular fertilization and pruning, and insect treatment if necessary, can protect your precious trees against this highly destructive pest.
+The best way to avoid damage is to keep your trees healthy.
+A strong and vigorous tree is better able to naturally resist attack and survive a infestation.
+SavATree's methods include regular fertilization and pruning, and insect treatment if necessary, can protect your precious trees against this highly destructive pest.